 This is because he doesn’t like to be put down.
 Ever.
 Which is totally normal for all newborns, so if you have one, you know this.

 Baby-wearing lets me do the things I need to do, all while ‘holding’ my baby.

 Today, I’m going to show you how to to use a Baby K’tan wrap.

-The Baby K’tan is perfect for those new to baby wearing and are intimidated by standard wraps with heaps of fabric.
+The Baby K’tan is perfect for those who are new to baby-wearing and are intimidated by standard wraps with heaps of fabric.

 There are so many baby carrying options available; you can find my best baby carriers post here.

 - Bonding: Helps create a bond between baby and whomever is carrying them.